inspector-apm/inspector-nodejs/README.md

 ## Configure the Ingestion Key

 You need an Ingestion Key to create an Inspector instance.
-You can obtain a key creating a new project in your [Inspector](https://www.inspector.dev) dashboard.
+You can obtain a key creating a new project in your [dashboard](https://www.inspector.dev).

-If you use `dotenv` you can configure the Inspector Ingestion Key in your environment file:
+If you use `dotenv` you can configure the Ingestion Key in your environment file:

 ```
 INSPECTOR_INGESTION_KEY=[ingestion key]